ABC Kids World

-ABC Kids World (formerly known as Wiggles World) is a themed land at the Dreamworld amusement park on the Gold Coast, Queensland, Australia.
-The area is dedicated to the shows and characters from various shows that air on ABC Kids.
+ABC Kids World (formerly known as Wiggles World) was a themed land at the Dreamworld amusement park on the Gold Coast, Queensland, Australia.
+The area was dedicated to the shows and characters from various shows that air on ABC Kids.

-The area originally opened as Wiggles World on 17 September 2005 replacing the previous Gum Tree Gully section.
+The area was originally opened as Wiggles World on 17 September 2005 replacing the previous Gum Tree Gully section.

 History

 During July 2005, Gum Tree Gully was closed to aid in the construction of Dreamworld's second children's area, Wiggles World.
 Only a narrow corridor remained for pedestrian access during the construction period.
 On 17 September 2005 Wiggles World officially opened to the public with a performance by The Wiggles.
 Based on the musicians of the same name, the area was the first of several to be installed at theme parks around the world.

 On the first anniversary of the opening of the area, Dreamworld added Dorothy's Rosy Tea Cup Ride.

 In mid-2012, Dreamworld announced that they would be adding a new ride to Wiggles World.
 It was later revealed to be the Big Red Boat Ride.
 The ride was officially opened on 14 December 2012 with 7 members of The Wiggles in attendance.

 In May 2015, following the successful ten-year partnership with the band, Dreamworld announced that Wiggles World would oversee a complete overhaul, expansion, and would be renamed to ABC Kids World.
 Alongside a majority of the Wiggles attractions, brand new attractions based on Giggle and Hoot, Play School, and Bananas in Pyjamas would be added.
 The "Wiggles World" name would be kept for the Wiggles section of the themed area, with its sign being moved nearer to the Wiggles attractions.
-The newly refurbished area opened on June 27, 2015.
+The newly refurbished area opened on 27 June 2015.

+On 24 November, Dreamworld announced that Rivertown, the land that previously occupied the space, would replace ABC Kids World in Late-2024, with ABC Kids attractions moving over to Kenny and Belinda's Dreamland, a re-theming of the previously-occupied DreamWorks Experience attraction that would include ABC Kids-themed attractions.
+ABC Kids World would close sometime in 2023 and was demolished to make way for Rivertown.
+The area closed on 8 October 2023 to make way for the construction of Rivertown.
+While the Bananas in Pyjamas Fun Maze and the Play School Wheel were relocated to Kenny and Belinda's Dreamland; the rest of the area was demolished with remaining rides all scrapped.